rory-bedford/antelop-docs/docs/source/python/analysis.rst

 Writing analysis functions
 ==========================

-Antelope provides a comprehensive standard library of analysis functions, discussed in :ref:`stdlib`.
+Antelop provides a comprehensive standard library of analysis functions, discussed in :ref:`stdlib`.
 However, you will of course want to write your own analysis functions.
 We therefore provide a structured way of doing this, and recommend that you write your own functions within this framework.

 Framework motivations
 ---------------------